franciscop/drive-db/README.md

 The database is stored locally and updated when you want from the spreadsheet.
 Easy to use:

     // Include the module
-    // We can .load() it if we're using the default cachePath var drive = require("drive-db").load();
+    // We can pass .load() a non-default cachePath (default is "db.json") var drive = require("drive-db").load();

     // Retrieve all the Johns